-Charge Indicator Conditions (Maintenance-Free Battery)
+Charge or Test Indicator Conditions (Maintenance-Free Battery)

-green dot showing, see illustration.
-Do NOT attempt jump starting if the charge indicator has a light or bright center.
+tor MUST BE DARK, with or without green dot showing, see illustration.
+Do NOT attempt jump starting if the charge or test indicator has a light or bright center.
+(If the vehicle will not start, and the charge or test indicator is light replace the battery.)

-Departures from these conditions or the procedure below could result in: (1) serious personal injury (particularly to eyes) or property damage from such causes as battery explosion, battery acid, or electrical burns; and/or (2) damage to electronic components of either vehicle.
+Departures from these conditions or the procedure below could result in: (1) serious personal injury (paticularly to eyes) or property damage from such causes as battery explosion, battery acid, or electrical burns; and/or (2) damage to electronic components of either vehicle.